willroberts/raven-shield-2020/README.md

 ## Iron Wrath

-Iron Wrath is a free expansion which adds 18 maps (including 8 designed for multiplayer), 5 game modes, and 6 weapons.
+Iron Wrath (June 9 2005) is an expansion which adds 18 maps (including 8 designed for multiplayer), 5 game modes, and 6 weapons.
 In order to add Iron Wrath to a Steam installation, follow these steps:

 1. Download Iron Wrath's unpacked files [here](https://www.moddb.com/games/tom-clancys-rainbow-six-3-raven-shield/downloads/rainbow-six-3-iron-wrath-manual-installation).
 1. Copy `IronWrath` and `IronWrath.mod` to `<YourGameDir>\Mods`.